ARS-SWRC/GEE-KGCC/README.md

 - geemap (optional for visualization)

 ## Setup
-In Google Colab, all setup requirements are already met for installing geekgcc.
-The earthengine-api (ee) depency is automatically installed with geekgcc and Colab.
+In a default Google Colab environment, setup requirements are already met for installing geekgcc.
+The earthengine-api (ee) depency is automatically installed with geekgcc and in Colab.
 When using Colab, prepend an exclamation mark (!) to the beginning of the following two code lines.
 **To install the geekgcc Python package using Git and Pip:**
 ```bash
 git clone https://github.com/ARS-SWRC/GEE-KGCC